Hiking, Zipline & Horseback Tours

 Includes: water, snack, juice

 The drive to your destination is about 20 minutes.
-Your horse will be waiting to you through the citrus orchard as you get consumed with the sweet fragrance of its flowers .
-Suddenly, you find yourself riding through dense forest with huge ceiba, gumbo limbo and other emergents which offer homes to a variety of tropical birds.
+Your horse will be waiting to you through the citrus orchard as you get consumed with the sweet fragrance of its flowers.
+Suddenly, you find yourself riding through dense forest with huge ceiba, gumbo limbo and other emergent which offer homes to a variety of tropical birds.
 Aracari, river (seasonal).
-The horses are well trained they are led by a tour guide who is an experience horse wranglers.
+The horses are well trained they are led by a tour guide who is an experienced horse wrangler.
 As you take a break in the middle of the forest, you will be complemented with a beautiful river as you take a swim.

 Cost: $60 USD pp (Minimum 2 people)

 What to Bring: Bug repellant, sunscreen, hiking boots, camera and towel